GreptimeTeam/docs/docs/reference/sql/distinct.md

+---
+description: Explains the SQL SELECT DISTINCT statement used to retrieve unique values from a dataset, with examples of using DISTINCT with and without filters.
+---

 # DISTINCT

 `SELECT DISTINCT` is used to select unique values from a set of data.
 This keyword returns distinct values